silverailscolo/ejb/_posts/en-us/2018-03-19-translation-dilemmas.md

 **Notes**

-Ad 1: To me it seems most elegant to set that identical to the rest of the computer it's running on.
+Ad 1: To me, it seems most elegant to set that identical to the rest of the computer it's running on.
 So Print... is called Print... (or 'Druk af...' in Dutch).
 If somebody (you?) took the time to provide translations, any user can activate this as described.
 Try Japanese (but take care and use a new profile, as even the Language choices will display in Japanese!)

-Ad 2: One could argue that something like the Entry-Exit (NX) Warrant is part of a British English locale, just like a Dispatcher is typical of US railroading and may or may not be translated to eg. a British or European replacement.
+Ad 2: One could argue that something like the Entry-Exit (NX) Warrant is part of a British English locale, just like a Dispatcher is typical of US railroading and may or may not be translated to e.g. a British or European replacement.

 Ad 3: This is stored in some 2.800 files (80 MB for each language).
-It would seem fantastic to view this help in your chosen language, but that is a lot of work. and was only done for English (the default) and French.
+It would seem fantastic to view this help in your chosen language, but that is a lot of work, and was only done for English (the default) and French.
 Keeping these two in sync is pretty hard!

 - There is only one setting to choose from inside JMRI in JMRI Preferences > Display.
-In Java this applies one of - ISO standardised - 2-letter language abbreviations, eg. \_en./\_fr. to have all Swing (interface) strings that are written to support Internationalization (I18N in short) to use the \_mylanguage.properties file - is it exists.
+In Java this applies one of - ISO standardised - 2-letter language abbreviations, e.g. \_en./\_fr. to have all Swing (interface) strings that are written to support Internationalization (I18N in short) to use the \_mylanguage.properties file - is it exists.

 - If a properties file with your abbreviation isn’t found, Java/JMRI wil use the default set, which we agreed on to display US English text.